v6d-io/v6d/k8s/cmd/README.md

       --pluginImage.recoverImage string               the recover image of vineyardd (default "ghcr.io/v6d-io/v6d/recover-job")
-      --vineyard.etcd.replicas int                    the number of etcd replicas in a vineyard cluster (default 1) --vineyard.replicas int                         the number of vineyardd replicas (default 3) --vineyardd.envs strings                        The environment variables of vineyardd --vineyardd.image string                        the image of vineyardd (default "vineyardcloudnative/vineyardd:latest") --vineyardd.imagePullPolicy string              the imagePullPolicy of vineyardd (default "IfNotPresent") --vineyardd.metric.enable                       enable metrics of vineyardd
+      --vineyard.etcd.replicas int                    the number of etcd replicas in a vineyard cluster (default 1) --vineyard.replicas int                         the number of vineyardd replicas (default 3) --vineyardd.cpu string                          the cpu requests and limits of vineyard container --vineyardd.envs strings                        The environment variables of vineyardd --vineyardd.image string                        the image of vineyardd (default "vineyardcloudnative/vineyardd:latest") --vineyardd.imagePullPolicy string              the imagePullPolicy of vineyardd (default "IfNotPresent") --vineyardd.memory string                       the memory requests and limits of vineyard container --vineyardd.metric.enable                       enable metrics of vineyardd
       --vineyardd.metric.image string                 the metic image of vineyardd (default "vineyardcloudnative/vineyard-grok-exporter:latest")
       --vineyardd.metric.imagePullPolicy string       the imagePullPolicy of the metric image (default "IfNotPresent")